o355/pythonstuff/README.md

 # My random Python stuff
-All the random python stuff I've created
+All the Python stuff I managed to create in about a week